Aptus Capital Advisors LLC Boosts Stake in BlackRock, Inc. (NYSE:BLK)

-A number of other hedge funds have also recently modified their holdings of BLK.
-Atlas Private Wealth Advisors increased its stake in BlackRock by 130.8% in the second quarter.
-Atlas Private Wealth Advisors now owns 30 shares of the asset manager’s stock valued at $26,000 after purchasing an additional 17 shares during the last quarter.
-Exchange Traded Concepts LLC acquired a new position in BlackRock in the second quarter valued at $31,000.
-Reilly Financial Advisors LLC increased its stake in BlackRock by 171.4% in the third quarter.
-Reilly Financial Advisors LLC now owns 38 shares of the asset manager’s stock valued at $32,000 after purchasing an additional 24 shares during the last quarter.
-Stuart Chaussee & Associates Inc. grew its position in BlackRock by 533.3% during the second quarter.
-Stuart Chaussee & Associates Inc. now owns 57 shares of the asset manager’s stock valued at $50,000 after acquiring an additional 48 shares during the period.
-Finally, Clean Yield Group grew its position in BlackRock by 47.5% during the third quarter.
-Clean Yield Group now owns 59 shares of the asset manager’s stock valued at $49,000 after acquiring an additional 19 shares during the period.
-77.75% of the stock is owned by hedge funds and other institutional investors.
+Several other hedge funds and other institutional investors also recently modified their holdings of BLK.
+FMR LLC boosted its position in shares of BlackRock by 11.0% in the second quarter.
+FMR LLC now owns 3,892,865 shares of the asset manager’s stock worth $3,406,141,000 after buying an additional 386,410 shares during the period.
+Amundi purchased a new stake in shares of BlackRock in the second quarter worth about $325,621,000.
+Charles Schwab Investment Management Inc. boosted its position in shares of BlackRock by 10.8% in the second quarter.
+Charles Schwab Investment Management Inc. now owns 1,897,866 shares of the asset manager’s stock worth $1,660,576,000 after buying an additional 184,725 shares during the period.
+Capital International Investors boosted its position in shares of BlackRock by 5.9% in the second quarter.
+Capital International Investors now owns 2,905,820 shares of the asset manager’s stock worth $2,542,497,000 after buying an additional 161,443 shares during the period.
+Finally, Liberty Wealth Management LLC boosted its position in shares of BlackRock by 112,080.7% in the second quarter.
+Liberty Wealth Management LLC now owns 127,886 shares of the asset manager’s stock worth $146,000 after buying an additional 127,772 shares during the period.
+77.75% of the stock is owned by institutional investors.

-In other BlackRock news, Director J. Richard Kushel sold 405 shares of the company’s stock in a transaction that occurred on Monday, November 8th.
-The stock was sold at an average price of $964.45, for a total transaction of $390,602.25.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, CEO Laurence Fink sold 22,247 shares of the company’s stock in a transaction that occurred on Monday, October 25th.
-The shares were sold at an average price of $925.68, for a total value of $20,593,602.96.
-The disclosure for this sale can be found here.
-Insiders sold 39,017 shares of company stock valued at $36,055,061 in the last three months.
-1.16% of the stock is currently owned by company insiders.
+BLK has been the subject of several analyst reports.
+Jefferies Financial Group upped their target price on BlackRock from $1,001.00 to $1,075.00 and gave the stock a “buy” rating in a research report on Tuesday, August 31st.
+BMO Capital Markets reduced their price target on BlackRock from $797.00 to $794.00 and set a “market perform” rating for the company in a report on Thursday, October 14th.
+Citigroup increased their price target on BlackRock from $1,030.00 to $1,035.00 and gave the company a “buy” rating in a report on Thursday, October 14th.
+Morgan Stanley increased their price target on BlackRock from $1,021.00 to $1,026.00 and gave the company an “overweight” rating in a report on Thursday, October 14th.
+Finally, Bank of America initiated coverage on BlackRock in a report on Wednesday, November 3rd.
+They issued a “buy” rating and a $1,080.00 price target for the company.
+Two investment analysts have rated the stock with a hold rating and twelve have given a buy rating to the company’s stock.
+According to MarketBeat, BlackRock currently has an average rating of “Buy” and an average price target of $961.40.

-BlackRock (NYSE:BLK) last issued its quarterly earnings results on Wednesday, October 13th.
-The asset manager reported $10.95 EPS for the quarter, beating analysts’ consensus estimates of $9.81 by $1.14.
-The firm had revenue of $5.05 billion during the quarter, compared to the consensus estimate of $4.82 billion.
+BlackRock (NYSE:BLK) last announced its quarterly earnings results on Wednesday, October 13th.
+The asset manager reported $10.95 earnings per share for the quarter, topping analysts’ consensus estimates of $9.81 by $1.14.
 BlackRock had a return on equity of 16.72% and a net margin of 30.97%.
-BlackRock’s revenue for the quarter was up 15.6% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $9.22 earnings per share.
-As a group, equities research analysts forecast that BlackRock, Inc. will post 38.93 earnings per share for the current fiscal year.
+The business had revenue of $5.05 billion for the quarter, compared to analysts’ expectations of $4.82 billion.
+During the same period in the prior year, the firm earned $9.22 EPS.
+The business’s quarterly revenue was up 15.6% on a year-over-year basis.
+On average, analysts anticipate that BlackRock, Inc. will post 38.93 EPS for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, December 23rd.
-Investors of record on Tuesday, December 7th will be issued a $4.13 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, December 23rd.
+Shareholders of record on Tuesday, December 7th will be paid a dividend of $4.13 per share.
 This represents a $16.52 dividend on an annualized basis and a yield of 1.83%.
-The ex-dividend date is Monday, December 6th.
-BlackRock’s dividend payout ratio is currently 43.94%.
+The ex-dividend date of this dividend is Monday, December 6th.
+BlackRock’s payout ratio is currently 43.94%.

+In other BlackRock news, CEO Laurence Fink sold 22,247 shares of the stock in a transaction on Monday, October 25th.
+The stock was sold at an average price of $925.68, for a total transaction of $20,593,602.96.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director J. Richard Kushel sold 405 shares of the stock in a transaction on Monday, November 8th.
+The shares were sold at an average price of $964.45, for a total value of $390,602.25.
+The disclosure for this sale can be found here.
+Over the last ninety days, insiders have sold 39,017 shares of company stock valued at $36,055,061.
+1.16% of the stock is currently owned by corporate insiders.

 BlackRock, Inc engages in providing investment management, risk management, and advisory services for institutional and retail clients worldwide.
 Its products include single and multi-asset class portfolios investing in equities, fixed income, alternatives, and money market instruments.
 The company was founded by Ralph L.